HackIndiaXYZ/ai-web3-futuretech-hackathon-2026-lucknow-team-crusader/README.md

 ---

-## One-line pitch
-Real-time, multi-agent AI system that ingests live field imagery and sensor streams to diagnose crop issues, recommend treatments, and match farmers to applicable government relief schemes — all visible to operators in a Crisis Room dashboard.

----

 ## Overview
 Crisis Room is a real-time, multi-agent AI dashboard built to automate agricultural crisis management.
 It processes live environmental data and field imagery to diagnose crop anomalies, prescribe localized treatments, and match farmers with relevant government relief schemes.